widelec-BB/ezxml.library/README.md

 Original version is available at https://github.com/lxfontes/ezxml and http://ezxml.sourceforge.net/.

-MorphOS adaptiation uses some code from lvstring library which Grzegorz Kraszewski made available on BSD license.
+MorphOS adaptiation uses some code from libvstring library which Grzegorz Kraszewski made available on BSD license.